LittleB0xes/hexed/README.md

 # HexeD - a WIP hex file editor

-At the same time, I have the same project but in [Rust](https://github.com/LittleB0xes/rhexed) This project use [Termbox2](https://github.com/termbox/termbox2)
+At the same time, I have the similar project but in [Rust](https://github.com/LittleB0xes/rhexed) This project use [Termbox2](https://github.com/termbox/termbox2)

 ## Usage